sprat-kv/jobseeker-analytics/docs/use_cases/pending_tasks.md

-# USE CASE Product Spec
+# Pending Tasks Product Spec
 ### Template Credit to Alex Chiou, Taro Cofounder

 ## Timeline
 Whenever we have time!

-## POCs
-Developer: Lianna Novitz
-Author: YOUR NAME

 ## Context
 As a job seeker, I want to see my pending or upcoming tasks related to existing job applications (such as interviews, follow-ups, and document submissions) in order to effectively plan my schedule.